Does seeing what others are doing help you improve your fundraising? At RaiseDonors, we think so. Here’s why we think you should too.

 Benchmark studies show us which theories or strategies are working in the real world.

 In theory, every idea is a good idea.
-So, if you subscribe to a blog (even our blog), join a class, or attend a training seminar, it’s difficult to know what will really work when you implement it.
+So, if you subscribe to a blog (even this blog), join a class, or attend a training seminar, it’s difficult to know what will really work when you implement it.

 With benchmark studies, you don’t have to guess.